Extraltodeus/AI-FUSION-PROTOTYPING-FRAMEWORK/README.md

 (This is an AI merging framework made to quickly throw ideas with some of my latest functionnalities)

-(Despite no readme it is functionnal and you can find it in "Experimental model merging" in the menu)
+(Despite no readme it is functional and you can find it in "Experimental model merging" in the menu)

 (as usual it's for comfyui)